-Your emotions, particularly anger and grief, are hidden risk factors for high blood pressure.
+Your emotions, particularly anger and grief, are "hidden risk factors" for high blood pressure.
 That’s because while high blood pressure may be caused by a chemical imbalance, unhealthy diet or excess weight, its other name—hypertension—also reflects another major cause.
 Hypertension can arise because you are “hyper-tense”—filled with bottled-up anger or grief.
-For specific tips, read my recommendations for how to defuse your anger or how to manage your grief to help lower your blood pressure.
+For specific tips, read my recommendations for how to defuse your anger or how to manage your grief to help lower your blood pressure naturally.

 Move Your Mind and Body

-Hundreds of studies have confirmed that practicing the mind-body activities of yoga, T’ai Chi or transcendental meditation effectively lowers blood pressure and helps in reducing stress.
+Hundreds of studies have confirmed that practicing the mind-body activities of yoga, T’ai Chi or transcendental meditation effectively helps to lower your blood pressure naturally and helps in reducing stress.
 Check out these stats, then see if there’s a class near you: